mbailleu/tee-perf/README.md

 3. Run the timer with the application as argument
 ```
-./timer /path/to/measurment/file [Size of measurment file] application application argument(s)
+./timer /path/to/measurment/file Size_of_measurment_file application application argument(s)
 ```

 4. In analyse run the main.py with the elf-file executed inside the enclave and the perf/file.

 ## Limitation
 * In contrast to the normal perf tool, this tool does not sample the application but records each function call/return.
 This is very memory consuming.
-In my experience a 2GiB log file can store around 20s of execution.
+In my experience a 2GiB log file can store around 20s of execution (This was without compression.
+Compression reduced the record size from 40B per record to 16B.).
 * If the measurment file is full the application will `SEGFAULT`.
 Currently, this is a wanted behavior, as it is an easy way to end the application, when the measurment is over.
 However, I am not decided on that yet.
 * Only single threaded application can be measured.
 * Analysing the measurment file can take some time.
 For a full 2GiB measurment file this can be around 4 minutes on an Intel Xeon E3-1270.
 The analyser is mostly single threaded, therefore the single thread performance of the CPU is the limiting factor